wenqilyu/Informer/README.md

    The stack of J encoder/decoder layer makes total memory usage to be O(j·L^2), which limits the model scalability on receiving long sequence inputs.

-3. the spped plunge in prediction long outputs.(Long Output)
+3. the speed plunge in prediction long outputs.(Long Output)

    The dynamic decoding of vanilla Transformer makes the inference spped as slow as RNN-based model.